Contact structures, deformations and taut foliations: Horizontal contact structures

 \section{Horizontal contact structures}

 Horizontal contact structures on Seifert manifolds, like horizontal foliations, may be thought of as connections with a certain curvature condition.
-As opposed to the flat case where the horizontal distribution is integrable, the distribution in question is contact if and only if the holonomy around the boundary of any disc is less than the identity.
-This then puts restrictions on the topology of Seifert manifolds that admit horizontal contact structures and one has the following necessary and sufficient conditions. \begin{thm}[\cite{Hon} \cite{LiM}] A Seifert manifold with normalised invariants $(g,b,\frac{\beta_1}{\alpha_1}, ... ,\frac{\beta_r}{\alpha_r})$ carries a (positive) contact structure transverse to the Seifert fibration if and only if one of the following holds: \begin{itemize} \item $-b-r \leq 2g - 2$ \item $g=0$, $r \leq 2$ and $-b-\sum \frac{\beta_i}{\alpha_i} < 0$ \item $g = 0$ and there are relatively prime integers $0 < a < m$ such that
+As opposed to the flat case where the horizontal distribution is integrable, the distribution in question is contact if and only if the holonomy around the boundary of any embedded disc in the base is negative.
+To be precise this means that for the induced connection on the $\mathbb{R}$-bundle given by unwrapping the $S^1$-fibers over the disc the holonomy $h$ around the boundary of the disc satisfies $h(x)-x <0$.
+This then puts restrictions on the topology of Seifert manifolds that admit horizontal contact structures and one has the following necessary and sufficient conditions. \begin{thm}[Honda \cite{Hon}, Lisca-Mati\'{c} \cite{LiM}] A Seifert manifold with normalised invariants $(g,b,\frac{\beta_1}{\alpha_1}, ... ,\frac{\beta_r}{\alpha_r})$ carries a (positive) contact structure transverse to the Seifert fibration if and only if one of the following holds: \begin{itemize} \item $-b-r \leq 2g - 2$ \item $g=0$, $r \leq 2$ and $-b-\sum \frac{\beta_i}{\alpha_i} < 0$ \item $g = 0$ and there are relatively prime integers $0 < a < m$ such that